mrclay/UserlandSession/README.rst

 completely independent of--existing native sessions.
 This makes it handy for bridging session state across multiple PHP apps with incompatible sessions.

+- Loosely-coupled components that introduce no global state (except headers)
+- Uses PHP 5.4's `SessionHandlerInterface`, so you can re-use existing 3rd-party handlers, even in PHP 5.3!
-The components are loosely-coupled and introduce no global state (except headers), and the API is similar to native sessions except access to the session data is only via the single object instead of a superglobal.
+- Session data is only accessible via the object instead of a global

 .. code-block:: php

     // create a files-based session, directory sniffed from session.save_path
-    $session = \UserlandSession\Session::factory();
+    $session = \UserlandSession\SessionBuilder::instance()->build();
     $session->start();

     // use public $session->data array property...